 "Focus!"
 "Mind over matter!”
 “You can do anything if you really want to!”
 “Just try harder!”

-Adults and children with attention deficit disorder (ADHD) have all heard these exhortations, and have probably shared them with others struggling to concentrate at work or focus at school.
+Any one with attention deficit disorder (ADHD) has heard these exhortations, and have probably shared them with others struggling to concentrate at work or focus at school.
 The ADHD brain is indeed a powerful force for success.

 But we know that relying on the brain can be frustrating and, at times, demoralizing.
 Our ADHD brains aren’t our most reliable asset -- allowing distractions to break our focus.
 But what if there were strategies that could prime our brains beyond “just trying harder”?

 There are.
 Recent research suggests that the body affects the brain as much as the brain affects the body.
 In his recent book, Spark, John Ratey, M.D., shows that physical activity increases levels of the neurotransmitters dopamine and norepinephrine in the way ADHD medications do.
 Both chemicals play a key role in sharpening focus and increasing attention.